The Stewards of Inland Shorebird Habitat

 Sandhill Cranes feeding among Woolgrass in a Beaver Pond

-Beaver dams maintain areas of wet soil along the margins of the pond where plants like Woolgrass sequester nutrients and contain runoff while providing habitat for animals ranging in size from tiny insects to these rare visitors, a pair of Sandhill Cranes (Antigone canadensis).
+Beaver dams maintain areas of wet soil along the margins of the pool where plants like Woolgrass sequester nutrients and contain runoff while providing habitat for animals ranging in size from tiny insects to these rare visitors, a pair of Sandhill Cranes (Antigone canadensis).

 Sandhill Cranes feeding among Woolgrass in a floodplain maintained by North American Beavers.